MuhammadUsman2005/red-screens/README.md

 Screens are organized for clarity and scalability.

-No unnecessary features or experimental code have been added.

 Any small technical adjustments (safe area, platform handling) are kept minimal.

 Design reference: